 Further, low barriers to entry mean that new exchanges may rapidly and inexpensively enter the market to compete with the Exchange.
-For example, since 2020, three new ones have entered the market: Long Term Stock Exchange (LTSE), which began operations as an exchange on August 28, 2020; 27 Members Exchange (MEMX), which began operations as an exchange on September 29, 2020; 28 and Miami International Holdings (MIAX), which began operations of its first equities exchange on September 29, 2020.29 and start their own exchanges if they think the prices charged for exchange proprietary market data products are too high.
-This is precisely the rationale behind the creation of MEMX, which was formed by some of the largest and most well capitalized financial firms that are also Exchange customers (including Bank of America, BlackRock, Charles Schwab, Citadel, Citi, ETrade, Fidelity, Goldman Sachs, J.P.
-Morgan, Jane Street, Morgan Stanley, TD Ameritrade, and others).30
+For example, since 2020, three new ones have entered the market: Long Term Stock Exchange (LTSE), which began operations as an exchange on August 28,

+2020; Members Exchange (MEMX), which began operations as an exchange on September 29, 2020; and Miami International Holdings (MIAX), which began operations of its first equities exchange on September 29, 2020.

+These low barriers enable existing exchange customers to disintermediate and start their own exchanges if they think the prices charged for exchange proprietary market data products are too high.
+This is precisely the rationale behind the creation of MEMX, which was formed by some of the largest and most well capitalized financial firms that are also Exchange customers (including Bank of America, BlackRock, Charles Schwab, Citadel, Citi, E\Trade, Fidelity, Goldman Sachs, J.P.
+Morgan, Jane Street, Morgan Stanley, TD Ameritrade, and others).
+30